Eccentric millisecond pulsar + subdwarf B star from rotationally delayed accretion-induced-collapse scenario: DISCUSSIONS AND CONCLUSIONS

 \subsection{Eccentric MSP + He WD systems}

-To explain the observed properties of the eccentric MSP + He WD systems, \citet{FREIRE14} assume that the delay time of the WDs may be longer than $10^{\rm 9}$ yrs, while a pseudo-spin-down timescale of $10^{\rm 7}$ yrs is assumed here.
-There are two reasons for such long delay-time assumption in \citet{FREIRE14} .
-One is that before AIC occurs, the RG companions evolve to WD branch and mass transfer stops.
-Then after AIC, the eccentric MSP + He WD systems may maintain their eccentric orbits.
-The other is that the super-Chandrasekhar WD would have enough time to cool down and undergo RD-AIC.
-In addition, in \citet{FREIRE14} , it is assumed that the super-Chandrasekhar ONeMg WDs are rigid rotating, which means that the WD masses are less than 1.48 $M_{\odot}$ (\citealt{YOON04}), while we assume differential rotating WDs and then the WDs may be more massive than 2 $M_{\odot}$, as shown in Figs.~\ref{mwddis} and \ref{m2mwd}.
-If our assumptions work for the eccentric MSP + sdB systems, one may expect that in principle, our assumptions have a potential to explain the properties of the observed eccentric MSP + He WD systems.
+To account for the observed properties of the eccentric MSP + He WD systems, \citet{FREIRE14} adopt a WD delay time longer than $10^{\rm 9}$ yrs, while a pseudo-spin-down timescale of $10^{\rm 7}$ yrs is assumed in this work.
+The extended delay time in \citet{FREIRE14} is motivated by two considerations.
+First, prior to AIC, the red giant companion is assumed to evolve into a white dwarf, terminating mass transfer.
+Consequently, after AIC, the resulting eccentric MSP + He WD system may retain its orbital eccentricity.
+Second, a longer delay allows the super-Chandrasekhar WD sufficient time to cool before undergoing RD-AIC.
+Furthermore, \citet{FREIRE14} assume rigidly rotating super-Chandrasekhar ONeMg WDs, which restricts their masses to below 1.48 $M_{\odot}$ (\citealt{YOON04}).
+In contrast, our model incorporates differentially rotating WDs, permitting masses exceeding 2 $M_{\odot}$, as illustrated in Figures~\ref{mwddis} and \ref{m2mwd}.
+If our assumptions prove viable for eccentric MSP + sdB systems, they may, in principle, also offer a plausible explanation for the observed eccentric MSP + He WD systems.

-The assumption of a spin-down timescale of $10^{\rm 7}$ yrs may fulfill above two constraints, at least does not conflict with them.
-Firstly, a delay time of $\sim10^{\rm 7}$ yrs is definitely long enough to permit a WD of $\sim 0.3$ $M_{\odot}$ to enter the cooling branch of WD before AIC (\citealt{CHENLQ17}; \citealt{CHENXF17}).
-Secondly, although the timescale to undergo RD-AIC is quite uncertain, i.e in a range of $10^{\rm 5}$ yrs to $10^{\rm 9}$ yrs, depending on the redistribution of angular momentum in a super-Chandrasekhar ONeMg WD (\citealt{YOON04,YOON05}), it is still possible to occur an AIC in a super-Chandrasekhar ONeMg WD in $\sim10^{\rm 7}$ yrs, especially for those as massive as 2.4 $M_{\odot}$ (\citealt{HACHISU12}; also \citealt{MENGXC13}).
+The assumed spin-down timescale of $10^{\rm 7}$ yrs is consistent with, and at least does not conflict with, the two constraints mentioned above.
+First, a delay time of $\sim10^{\rm 7}$ yrs is certainly sufficient to allow a WD of $\sim 0.3$ $M_{\odot}$ to enter the cooling branch of WD before AIC occurs (\citealt{CHENLQ17}; \citealt{CHENXF17}).
+Second, although the timescale to undergo RD-AIC remains highly uncertain, i.e in a range of $10^{\rm 5}$ yrs to $10^{\rm 9}$ yrs, depending on the redistribution of angular momentum within super-Chandrasekhar ONeMg WDs (\citealt{YOON04,YOON05}), it is still plausible for an AIC to occur in a super-Chandrasekhar ONeMg WD in $\sim10^{\rm 7}$ yrs, particularly in systems hosting WDs as massive as 2.4 $M_{\odot}$ (\citealt{HACHISU12}; also \citealt{MENGXC13}).